grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Might mean she's deaf already," said Percy.
 She sipped her drink.
 "Fuck it.
 It's not like I'm going into battle.
 If she's not completely deaf, we can have her sit sonar watch during long runs.
 She won't be completely useless."

 "Swell," said the bartender.
 "I need that depressing little shade out of my life."
-He called down the bar to where a small group of skinny girls and a couple of men were milling about aimlessly.
+He called down the bar to where a small group of girls were drinking from a row of shot glasses that a couple of men had purchased for them.
 "Cassandra!
 Come over here.
 I have someone I want you to meet."

 A tiny girl with stick arms and huge eyes walked towards them.
-She was wearing a short slip of a blue dress made of worn cotton, and had sharp fingernails, brightly painted but chipped in places.
+She was wearing a short slip of a blue dress made of worn cotton.
+She had sharp fingernails, brightly painted but chipped in places.

-As she got closer the bartender said flatly, "This lady might want to hire you."
+As she got closer the bartender said, "This lady might want to hire you."
 And turned away to deal with some other customers.

 "Fuck," said Percy, "can you see in the dark with those eyes girl?"